I went to MBA school to find a husband, and it worked

 The first time I met Mr. Husband, we were playing a marketing simulation game and I felt I had very cleverly altered my financial statement to disguise a very poor cash flow situation.
 Mr. Husband tore me to pieces instantly.
 Mercilessly.
 Not an ounce of remorse.
 Then he told me it wouldn’t hurt if I brushed my hair.

 Readers, I was smitten.
 The first Alpha Male I had ever been in close contact with.
-Lots of men THINK they are Alphas, but really, they are just assholes.
+Lots of men THINK they are Alphas, but really, they are just buttholes.
 A true Alpha is a natural leader, unmoved by the mewlings of the Betas around him, confidently striding through life backed up by intelligence, courage and a rock solid sense of himself.

 I knew more or less instantly that I wanted to marry him.
 And I did.